 Bag of Words Meets Bags of Popcorn: With 50,000 labeled IMDB movie reviews, this dataset would be useful for sentiment analysis use cases involving binary classification.

-IMDB Movie Reviews Dataset: Also containing 50,000 reviews, this dataset is split equally into training and test sets.
-It also provides a further 50,000 unannotated documents for unsupervised learning algorithms.
+IMDB Movie Reviews Dataset: Also containing 50,000 reviews, this dataset is split equally into 25,000 training and 25,000 test sets.
+It also provides unannotated data as well.

 OpinRank Dataset: This dataset contains a combined 300,000 full reviews of cars and hotels from the TripAdvisor and Edmunds websites.